eilvelia/tdl/README.md

 It is possible (and advisable for larger apps) not to use the `client.login` helper and implement the authorization process manually, handling `authorizationStateWaitPhoneNumber` and other updates.
-This function supports logging in via phone number only.
-Some other methods like QR code are also available on Telegram.
+This function supports only a subset of authentication methods available on Telegram.

 The function accepts the following interface: